Corrective Jaw Surgery

-Prior to your surgery, orthodontic braces may be needed move and align the teeth, as teeth are the foundation that helps to dictate the new position of the jaw and the facial bones.
-Therefore, proper planning is the key to successful outcome.
-Such planning may include special imaging, photos, dental models, and coordination with Orthodontist.
+Before you undergo surgery, orthodontic braces may be needed move and align the teeth to dictate the new position of the jaw and the facial bones.
+Proper planning is the key to a successful outcome with any type of corrective jaw procedure.
+The preparation process may include special imaging, photos, dental models, and coordination with an orthodontist.

-Surgical incisions are usually made inside the mouth, thus there are no visible scars.
-Though in very rare situations small incisions may be needed outside of the mouth, but are always placed with an inconspicuous nature.
-The facial bones will be strategically manipulated to achieve the proper alignment.
-In certain instances, bone may be need to be added, taken away or reshaped.
-Permanent surgical mini fixation plates or screws, or resorbable types of fixations are used to stabilize the new position of the facial bones.
-Additionally wires and rubber bands may be utilized in conjunction with fixation during the healing process to insure the best possible results.
+Surgical incisions are usually made inside the mouth to prevent visible scarring after surgery.
+In rare situations, small incisions may also be needed outside of the mouth.
+However, these are always placed with an inconspicuous nature to minimize signs of surgery afterward.
+The facial bones will be strategically manipulated to achieve proper alignment and appearance.
+In certain instances, bone may be added, taken away or reshaped.
+Surgical plates or screws, or resorbable types of fixations, are used to stabilize the new position of the facial bones.
+Additionally, wires and rubber bands may be utilized in conjunction with fixation during the healing process to ensure the best possible results.

-The after care instructions specific to your exact procedure will be provided by our knowledgeable team dependent on the extent of your procedure.
-These may include modified diet, such as non-chew soft food or liquid diet, followed by a scheduled transition to a normal diet.
-Dr. Mashhadian as recommended refrain from the use tobacco products and to avoid strenuous activity during healing time.
+The aftercare instructions specific to your exact procedure will be provided by our knowledgeable team.
+Recommendations may include a modified diet at first, such as soft food or a liquid diet, followed by a scheduled transition to a normal diet.
+Dr. Mashhadian also advises patients to refrain from the use of tobacco products and to avoid strenuous activity during their recovery period.

-Postoperative pain after corrective jaw surgery is readily controlled with common pain medications.
-Most patients are able to return to work or school after one to three weeks of recovery.
-Bone healing is slow process and although initial healing time is approximately six weeks, complete healing of the facial and jaws bone may take between nine and 12 months during which time fine tune adjustments can be made to prefect your results.
+Postoperative pain after corrective jaw surgery can be effectively managed with oral pain medication.
+Most patients can return to work or school within one to three weeks after surgery.
+Bone healing is a slow process and although initial healing time is approximately six weeks, complete recuperation may take between nine and 12 months.
+During this period, adjustments can be made to perfect your results.